-7.0 Conclusions and Recommendations
+7.0 CONCLUSIONS AND RECOMMENDATIONS

-This EA reflects the Army's environmental impact analysis for the proposed action based on its review of the best available data, ongoing public outreach and consideration of comments received during the scoping period, and consultation/coordination with Federal, State, and local agencies.
-The EA will be available to agencies, tribes, organizations, and individuals for a 15-day public review period.
-It is the conclusion of this EA that none of the alternatives for implementing the proposed action would have a significant impact on the human environment and that would require preparation of an EIS.
-A FONSI for the proposed action, consistent with the mitigation measures in the approved PA between the Army and the DHR, should be issued to conclude the NEPA documentation process.
+This EA reflects the Army's environmental impact analysis for the proposed action based on its review of the best available data; public outreach and consideration of comments received during the scoping period; and consultation/coordination with Federal, State, and local agencies.
+The EA will be available to agencies, tribes, organizations, and individuals from the public.
+This EA concludes that none of the alternatives for implementing the proposed action would have a significant impact on the human environment and would require preparation of an EIS.
+A FONSI for the proposed action, consistent with the mitigation measures in the approved PA between the Army, the DHR, and the ACHP, will be issued to conclude the NEPA documentation process.